Got a news tip? Get in touch with us

 We’re committed to reporting stories that help our readers connect with their community, especially breaking news and matters of public safety.

-If you see news we should report, please consider becoming a part of the local journalism effort in Southeast Nebraska.
+If you see news we should report, please consider letting us know — and it's very easy to do!

-Now, [newspaper name] has developed a faster, easier way for you to submit a news tip or story idea.
-Go to our website and find a link on our navigation menu labeled News Tip.
+We have developed a faster, easier way for you to submit a news tip or story idea.
+Go to our website and find the link on our navigation menu labeled News Tip.
 Tapping that link from your smartphone, tablet or computer launches a short form that allows you to send news tips or story ideas directly to our editors.

 The News Tip form requires you to submit a phone number and email address.
 We will not publish that information, but it will help our editors verify the news tip or seek additional information.